sundas586/window_function_sql/README.md

 when we use OVER() function with an agrigate function like max(). the sql does not take max() as an agrigate function but like a window function , and over() tell sql to create window for each row/record. <br/>
-if I donnot put any thing in-between VIEW() then one window for each row. and the result of that max() will be put in that window. <br/>
+if I donnot put any thing in-between over() then one window for each row. and the result of that max() will be put in that window. <br/>
-but if we put any thing in between VIEW( partition by dpt) then sql will group all the departments together and find max salary for each dpt, separatly.
+but if we put any thing in between over( partition by dpt) then sql will group all the departments together and find max salary for each dpt, separatly.

 ![1](https://user-images.githubusercontent.com/33677647/204666268-c5087296-8a0b-410b-b589-f85acf5a15fd.JPG)
 ![2](https://user-images.githubusercontent.com/33677647/204666274-ae3819d0-b6c8-4b20-8e5c-237b56726a36.JPG)